nodejs/nodejs-latest-linker/README.md

 # nodejs-latest-linker

-**An application to create latest-X symlinks at https://nodejs.org/download/release/ after each new releases**
+**An application to create latest-X symlinks at https://nodejs.org/download/release/ after each new release**

 Also works for iojs.org.